willyafalin/cryptocurrency_prediction/README.md

 The dashboard automatises the data collection over a portfolio of 10 cryptocurries.
 There is an option to select a given timeframe and a specific crypto to plot for.
 Then, the plots of the volatility and expected returns for that selected crypto and period are shown.

-- V. Closing the model : building the efficient frontier Using the returns and volatlities from the same portfolio of 10 cryptos in the dashboard, we present our final result.
+- V. Closing the model : building the efficient frontier

+Using the returns and volatlities from the same portfolio of 10 cryptos in the dashboard, we present our final result.
+We obtain the convex combination of cryptocurrencies that optimises the risk-return trade-off.
+Here, select the cryptocurrencies of interest and the investment time horizon.
+Be mindful that it may take several minutes for the algorithm to converge.

 # 5. Getting started, for replication of the project